Last updated on March 3, 2026

 Replenish

-I could rate Replenish as the second or best card in this list, but it’s in third place simply because it sees play in fewer formats.
+I could rate Replenish as the best or second best card on this list, but it’s in third place simply because it sees play in fewer formats.
 You’ll play Replenish in enchantress decks in EDH and you’ll get all enchantments back from your graveyard to the battlefield.
-It’s simple, effective, and very powerful.
+It’s simple, effective, powerful, and hard to get a hold of due to its Reserved List status.

 #2.
 Brilliant Restoration